grafana/k6/CONTRIBUTING.md

    Remember, there's more to software development than code; if it's not properly planned, stuff gets messy real fast.

-2. Create a fork and open a feature branch - `feature/my-cool-feature` is the classic way to name these, but it really doesn't matter, as long as you don't hack directly on develop.
+2. Create a fork and open a feature branch - `feature/my-cool-feature` is the classic way to name these, but it really doesn't matter.

 3. Create a pull request!